It’s a perennial question for morning runners: what to eat before running in the morning?

 Piling on the food can leave you feeling heavy and uncomfortable- so think snack, not a full meal.

-You should prioritise foods that are easy to digest- no one wants to wake up hours before a morning run just to sit around digesting your breakfast.
+You should prioritize foods that are easy to digest- no one wants to wake up hours before a morning run to sit around digesting your breakfast.

-- A small bowl of oatmeal
+• A small bowl of oatmeal topped with berries

-- Toast with jam or honey
+• Toast with jam or honey

-- A muffin
+• A muffin

-- Energy balls or bars
+• Energy balls or bars

-And for those runners who really struggle to get food down in the morning, a sports drink or an energy gel are great options for an easy pre-run boost.
+And for those runners who really struggle to get food down in the morning, a sports drink, or an energy gel are great options for an easy pre-run boost.

 Different Morning Workouts Require Different Fuel